the 606 trail

 Wrigleyville Exploration Trail

-The best way to see a neighborhood is to just take a stroll through it, and that’s easy to do on the North Side with the Wrigleyville Exploration Trail.
-The trail connects the Wrigleyville neighborhood with Indian Woods Preserve, starting at the corner of Addison and Clark, directly in front of Wrigley Field, and ending at the nature reserve.
+The best way to get to learn about a neighborhood is through the soles of your feet.
+Thanks to the Wrigleyville Exploration Trail, that's easy to do on the North Side.
+The trail connects the Wrigleyville neighborhood with Indian Woods Preserve, starting at the corner of Addison and Clark Streets—directly in front of Wrigley Field—and ending at a nature preserve.
 There are no marked signposts for the trail while walking through Wrigleyville, so it’s important to know beforehand which streets to turn on.
-The trail can be an out-and-back trail, totaling 15.8 miles, or knock off half of the distance and just walk one way, totaling 7.9 miles.
+The trail can be an out-and-back trail—totaling 15.8 miles—or knock off half of the distance and just walk one way for a 7.9-mile jaunt.

 Skokie Northshore Sculpture Park

-It’s a two-mile walk to get from the Dempster Purple Line station to the Skokie Northshore Sculpture Park.
-Continue that walk on a self-guided tour through the park along a 2-mile paved loop trail.
-Although not technically in Chicago, the Skokie Northshore Sculpture Park offers a great opportunity to not only take a walk, but also appreciate some art, passing by works like “Reaper” by Jamie Barber, an alien-like sculpture made out of parts found in salvage yards.
+Kick off the day's steps challenge with a two-mile stroll from the Dempster Purple Line station to the Skokie Northshore Sculpture Park.
+Continue that walk with a self-guided tour along a 2-mile paved loop trail that winds through the park.
+While not technically located in Chicago, the Skokie Northshore Sculpture Park offers a great opportunity to not only take a walk, but also appreciate some art, passing by works like “Reaper” by Jamie Barber, an alien-like sculpture made out of parts found in salvage yards.

 Recommended